pulp/pulp/docs/sphinx/rpm-user-guide/admin-client/repo/units.rst

   The status of this erratum, common example is "final".
 This argument is required.

 ``--updated, -u``
   The date this erratum was updated.
-The expected format is "YEAR-MONTH-DAY HOUR:MIN:SEC".
+The expected format is "YYYY-MM-DD HH:MM:SS".
   This argument is required.

 ``--issued``
   The date this erratum was issued.
-The expected format is "YEAR-MONTH-DAY HOUR:MIN:SEC".
+The expected format is "YYYY-MM-DD HH:MM:SS".
   This argument is required.

 ``--reference-csv, -r``